microsoft/task_oriented_dialogue_as_dataflow_synthesis/README-LISPRESS.md

   #(Path "attendees"))
 ```
 returns the `attendees` field of the salient `Event`.
-When the path is a valid identifier (i.e. contains no whitespace or special
-characters).
 For backwards compatibility with Lispress 1.0, the parser will accept
 the following equivalent form.
 ```clojure
 (:attendees